dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_cli/yamles_cli_upgrade.md

 "description": "Learn how to use the YAML configuration CLI to upgrade a YAML configuration."
 }

 The `upgrade` option may be used to upgrade YAML configurations.
-Both full configurations, and configuration fragments may be upgraded in the same way.
+Both full configurations, and configuration fragments can be upgraded the same way.

 {{% alert color="warning" title="Upgrade Caution" %}}